nadunchanna98/Multi-Omic-Cervical-Cancer-Machine-Learning-Data-Processing/README.md

 ## Aim

--Classify cervical cancer into its subgroups using machine learning model.
+- Classify cervical cancer into its subgroups using machine learning model.

 ## Dataset